rednafi/rednafi.com/content/go/strategy_pattern.md

 And voila, you're done!

 _Update: The original Go example used struct types rather than function types to meet the `Formatter` interface requirements.
-A Redditor suggested the current approach with a custom function type._
+In this particular case, a function type makes things simpler.
+However if your formatter needs to do multiple things then a struct with multiple method is probably going to be better._

 [^1]: [Escaping the template pattern hellscape in Python](/python/escape_template_pattern/)
 [^2]: